1020 Brussels

 ⑦ Small Geranium Gallery

-Before entering into the Palm Greenhouse, you will first pass through a Small Geranium Gallery surrounded by lovely geranium flowering plants around you.
+Before entering the Palm Greenhouse, you will first pass through a Small Geranium Gallery surrounded by lovely geranium flowering plants around you.

 ⑧ Débarcadère